cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 [Anon is very angry at Google for not supporting Linux for the calibration (ctrl-F "linux" to find)](https://issuetracker.google.com/issues/217589152?pli=1).

-We no longer have anything but Linux/OpenBSD systems in the house (while I love FOSS and feel some glee in this fact, it is not entirely on purpose, and I don't hate Windows or MacOS - my wife's MBP met an early demise at the thrown milk cup of a boisterous toddler, or I would have tried that machine first
+We no longer have anything but Linux/OpenBSD systems in the house (while I love FOSS and feel glee in this, it is not entirely on purpose, and I don't hate Windows or MacOS - my wife's MBP met an early demise at the thrown milk cup of a boisterous toddler, or I would have tried that machine first